TV with Streaming Apps

 How to Save Money on Streaming Services (A Case Study)

-If you are like most Americans, you’re watching more and more of your TV on streaming services — and less via traditional cable or satellite providers.
+If you’re like most Americans, you are watching more and more of your TV on streaming services — and less via traditional cable or satellite providers.
 Same for movies.
 Less in the theater and more via Internet streaming.
 This is likely true whether you’re a cord cutter, a cord never, or a cord “supplementer” (a subscriber to streaming services to supplement your traditional provider).

-With the streamers investing boatloads of money into exclusive original content with the hope of grabbing market share, odds are that your favorite shows span multiple services.
-That is certainly true for me.
-I finally cut the cord in February 2021 after realizing that my family and I were watching virtually nothing via our DIRECTV satellite package.
+Even with the streamers cutting back on their production budgets and producing fewer shows, odds are that your favorite series span multiple services.
+That’s certainly true for me.
+I cut the cord in February 2021 after realizing that my family and I were watching virtually nothing via our DIRECTV satellite package.
 Paying for both legacy TV service and multiple streaming subscriptions no longer made sense.

-But the gotcha with on-demand streaming is that you can easily get addicted to the luxury of being able to watch anything you want at any time.
+But the gotcha with on-demand streaming is that you easily can get addicted to the luxury of watching anything you want at any time.
 If you’re not careful, you can end up paying more than you intended for an ever-increasing number of streaming services — and negating some of the savings you expected from cutting the cord.

 In the end, you could subscribe to so many streaming services that you’d pay about the same as a mid-tier to a high-end cable package.
 Even if you can afford that, who wants to pay for more than you need?
 Or to waste money on services you watch only a few times a year?